jkarolczak/ligand-classification/README.md

 Repository with code for extracting ligands from CryoEM difference maps is a submodule of this repository, but can be also found [here](https://github.com/dabrze/cryo-em-ligand-cutter/tree/6032b5701cad7a4db86f780b91c2078907e36e42).

-Additionally, the processed data used for training the model that revealed as the best in the paper is available [here](https://ligands.blob.core.windows.net/ligands/blobs_uniform_2000_max.tar.gz).
+Additionally, the preprocessed data (uniformly sampled and max pooled 2000 points per ligand) that were used to train the final model are available [here](https://ligands.blob.core.windows.net/ligands/blobs_uniform_2000_max.tar.gz).

 ## Citation
 ```